Jain schools and branches: Monastic orders

 The Digambar Terapanth subsect was formed by Amra Bhaunsa Godika and his son Jodhraj Godika during 1664–1667 in opposition to the bhattakaras.
-The Bhattakara are the priestly class of Jainism who are responsible for maintaining libraries and other Jain institutions.
+The Bhattaraka are the priestly class of Jainism who are responsible for maintaining libraries and other Jain institutions.
 The Terapanth sub-sect among the Digambara Jains emerged around the Jaipur (Sanganer, Amber and Jaipur region itself).
 Godika duo expressed opposition to the Bhattaraka Narendrakirti of Amber.
 Authors Daulatram Kasliwal and Pandit Todarmal) were associated with the Terapanth movement.
 They opposed worship of various minor gods and goddesses.
 Some Terapanthi practices, like not using flowers in worship, gradually spread throughout North India among the Digambaras.
 Bakhtaram in his "Mithyatva Khandan Natak" (1764) mentions that group that started it included thirteen individuals, who collectively built a new temple, thus giving it its name Tera-Panth (Thirteen Path).
 However, according to "Kavitta Terapanth kau" by a Chanda Kavi, the movement was named Tera Panth, because the founders disagreed with the Bhattaraka on thirteen points.
 A letter of 1692 from Tera Panthis at Kama to those at Sanganer mentions thirteen rituals that were rejected.
 These are mentioned in Buddhivilas (1770) of Bakhtaram.
 These are– authority of Bhattarakas, Use of flowers, cooked food or lamps, Abhisheka (panchamrita), consecration of images without supervision by the representatives of Bhattarakas, Puja while seated, Puja at night, Using drums in the temple and Worship of minor gods like dikpalas, shasan devis (Padmavati etc.) and Kshetrapal.
 The Digambara Jains who have continued to follow these practices are termed Bispanthi.
+This sub-sect opposes use of flowers for worship of Tirthankara idols.
+However, use of flowers to worship monks and nuns is widespread amongst followers of Digambar Terapanth.

 The Taran Panth was founded by Taran Svami in Bundelkhand in 1505.
 They do not believe in idol worshiping.
 Instead, the taranapantha community prays to the scriptures written by Taran Swami.

 Taran Svami is also referred to as Taran Taran, the one who can help the swimmers to the other side, i.e. towards nirvana.
 A mystical account of his life, perhaps an autobiography, is given in Chadmastha Vani.
 The language in his fourteen books is a unique blend of Prakrit, Sanskrit and Apabhramsha.
 His language was perhaps influenced by his reading of the books of Acharya Kundakunda.
 Commentaries on six of the main texts composed by Taran Svami were written by Brahmacari Shitala Prasad in the 1930s.
 Commentaries on other texts have also been written recently.
 Osho, who was born into a Taranpanthi family, has included Shunya Svabhava and Siddhi Svabhava as among the books that influenced him most.
 The number of Taranpanthis is very small.
 Their shrines are called Chaityalaya (or sometimes Nisai/Nasia).
 At the altar (vimana) they have a book instead of an idol.
 The Taranpanthis were originally from six communities.